NixOS/rfcs/rfcs/0166-nix-formatting.md

 When deciding between two *equally good* options, currently prevalent formatting style in Nixpkgs should be followed.
 The emphasis here is on "equally good".
-We should not fear of making radical changes to the current style if there are sufficient arguments in favor of it.
+We should not fear making radical changes to the current style if there are sufficient arguments in favor of it.

 *Bad code does not deserve good formatting.*